aida-ugent/graphTDA/README.md

 # Dependencies

-most of these can be installed directly through the following command in R: install.packages("<package_name>")
+Most of these can be installed directly through the following command in R: install.packages("<package_name>")

 Package dependencies:
 - "igraph" (https://igraph.org/r/)